Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Method

 The algorithm is summarized in Algorithm~\ref{alg:cap}.

 \FloatBarrier

 Because the temporal window can vary according to the emotions and the modality \citep{gunes2010automatic,gunes2013categorical}, we used three thresholds of $\nu=6, 8$, and $10$ seconds for EA applications in Section~\ref{sec:data_app}.
 Figure~\ref{subfig:DelvinFnpen} shows penalized alignment of the same example presented in Figure~\ref{subfig:DelvinFnunpen}, using an upper limit of warping function differences of six seconds ($\nu=6$).
-Since $\sup \vert \hat\gamma_{u} - \gamma_{id} \vert = 23.39 > \nu=6$ for unpenalized alignment, penalized alignment shrinks the estimated warping function toward the identity warping function.
-Consequently, the resulting aligned perceiver sequence does not exhibit peaks or valleys that deviate from the observed perceiver sequence by more than six seconds.
+Since $\sup \vert \hat\gamma_{u} - \gamma_{id} \vert = 23.39 > \nu=6$ for unpenalized alignment, penalized alignment shrinks the estimated inverse warping function $\hat{\gamma}_p$ toward the identity warping function.
+Consequently, the resulting estimated perceiver latent function $\hat{y} = y \circ \hat{\gamma}_p$ does not exhibit peaks or valleys that deviate from the observed perceiver sequence by more than six seconds.